weiyi-jiang/orientation/README.md

 ## Task 2:  IPython notebook

+Note: In order to finish this task, you need to finish task one first.

 This task is about a simple computational biology research practice.
 This task should give you an example of how you could work with IPython notebook + JupyterLab.
 Regardless of your focus (on methods development or applied data analysis), it is required that all computational procedures in your daily research are well documented, organized and version controlled (using git) for review.
 In order to do so, you can communicate your results as well as the code that generated them in a self-contained document, i.e. the notebook.

 Learn from [this LMM example](https://github.com/haoyueshuai/lab_tasks/blob/main/LMM.ipynb) the suggested format to write and report computational analysis.
 The suggested format is as follows: